ih64/4U1543/README.md

 ![first 5 lines of HrawList.pkl and JflatList.pkl](https://github.com/ih64/4U1543/blob/master/tutorial_images/flatpkl_and_filespkl.png)

+note that this will take a while to run. this is because the entire *List.pkl files are recreated rather than updated. this is an odvious area for improvement.

 ## irproc.py

 This module contains several functions that sky subtract, flatten, align, and combine dither positions.
 It also contains a master function, sameDate, that identifies dither positions takne on the same night, and passes those files off to the other functions for sky subtraction etc and ultimately produces a combined image, and saves it to disk in the reduced/ directory.
 Let's see how to use it here.